Treasure Chest Ceremony

 And to do my best

-SPEAKER: (Announce the names of the girls serving in each leadership position and ask them to come forward.
+SPEAKER: (Announce the names of the members serving in each leadership position and ask them to come forward.
 Read the position description as they come forward.)

 Leader in Training: The Leader in Training is responsible for making sure meetings start on time.
-They should have a watch at every meeting and give quiet reminders to the Leader when it is time to start, have snack, etc. She is also responsible for keeping the girls occupied with songs or games if there is a lull in the meeting and the Leader is busy.
+They should have a watch at every meeting and give quiet reminders to the Leader when it is time to start, have snack, etc. They are also responsible for keeping members occupied with songs or games if there is a lull in the meeting and the Leader is busy.
 Your leader in training should be trained in both the scribe and treasurer positions so that she can fill in if necessary.
 Finally, the Leader in Training is responsible for calling all patrol leaders with any important updates or information between meetings.

 Scribe: The Scribe is responsible for taking notes at all meetings when business is discussed.
-She is also responsible for logging in all badges and service stars earned.
+They are also responsible for logging in all badges and service stars earned.
 An adult should always oversee this position to make sure it is done correctly.

-Care Coordinator: The Care Coordinator is responsible for praying for the troop at least once a week.
-She should have cards ready to sign for all special needs (illness, birthday, thanks, etc.) and make sure they reach the intended recipient.
-Finally, if your troop is participating in our Support A Service Member program, the Care Coordinator is responsible for packing and shipping all care packages.
+Care Coordinator: The Care Coordinator should have cards ready to sign for all special needs (illness, birthday, thanks, etc.) and make sure they reach the intended recipient.

-Reporter: The reporter is responsible for writing a troop newsletter as well as sending photos and write ups to the local media.
-Reporters are also frequently in charge of the troop scrapbook or website.
+Reporter: The reporter is responsible for writing a club newsletter as well as sending photos and write ups to the local media.
+Reporters are also frequently in charge of the club scrapbook or website.

 SPEAKER: Would all leadership position holders please repeat after me?